Website Design for Landscaping Companies

 Can the site handle commercial accounts like HOAs and property managers? +

 Yes.
 The commercial side gets its own page with a different voice than the residential side.
 HOA boards and property managers don't care about your before-and-after photos.
 They want to see your insurance limits, your equipment list, your typical contract structure, and a few sector-specific references.
-The Hardscape demo handles this naturally because it's already portfolio-led.
-The Greenline and Curb & Crew demos can both be tuned with a commercial section if you run that side too.
+Your site can be built portfolio-led if commercial is a big part of the business, or tuned with a commercial section alongside the residential side.
 Just tell me on the call which sectors matter to you.

 I'm a one-person operation right now.
 Will the site look weird without a "team" page? +